btiac1129/btiac1129.github.io/_posts/2020-06-18-Programmers-Coding-Test-Level1 49-7.md.md

 ### 파이썬 리스트 내포 (List Comprehension)

 List  comprehensions provide a concise way to create lists.
+Common applications are **to make new lists** where each element is **the result of some operations applied to each member** of another sequence or iterable, or to create a subsequence of those elements **that satisfy a certain condition**.

 ### or 사용법
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTQwNTQzNjA2LDIwNjM4NDI1MzAsMTUyMT
+eyJoaXN0b3J5IjpbMTE2NDQzMTk0OSwyMDYzODQyNTMwLDE1Mj
-A3NDk2MF19
+EwNzQ5NjBdfQ==
 -->